Ingesting Data

 and not store them in the dataset.

-Now that we have the xarray.Dataset
+Now that you have the xarray.Dataset

 Copying or moving data